Dtecsoftwaresolutionsltd/.github/profile/README.md

 ## Overview

 Welcome to the D-tec Software Solution Ltd. GitHub repository.
-This repository gives a tour of our software company and developers.
+This repository gives you a tour of our software company and developers.
 It is developed to address various technological challenges and provide solutions for our clients and the broader community.

 ### About D-Tec